This blog contains affiliate links.

 They come with a sticky strip around the bottom which can stick to the bar of your baby’s pushchair to form a ‘crumb catcher’ or the table at a cafe, keeping your little one's clothes pristine!

-When it comes to baby led weaning books, I do have some favourites.
+When it comes to weaning books, I do have some favourites.
 You can see these in my shop.
 However, there is a book called Annabel Karmel's Baby Led Weaning Recipe Book that I love for easy finger food recipes and baby led weaning snacks on the go.

 Full disclosure, if you purchase through the links in this blog I receive a small commission for the sale but the price to you remains the same.
+Any money made goes back into the production of this blog.

 I hope you found this blog helpful, leave me a comment below to tell me what you think!